compscisi/Programming-Fundamentals-1-SI/Textbook Readings/README.md

 # Textbook Readings
-Here are pdf copies of each chapter of the text book.
-You're welcome.
+Here are pdf copies of each chapter of the text book. *You're welcome. (-;*